On the best approximation by finite Gaussian mixtures: Introduction

 One way to reconcile Theorems~\ref{thm:main-bdd} and~\ref{thm:main-tail} is to notice that each distribution $P\in\calP_\alpha(\beta)$ is effectively supported (except for a total mass that is polynomially small in $\epsilon$) on the interval $[-C\beta \pth{\log \frac{1}{\epsilon}}^{\frac{1}{\alpha}}, C\beta \pth{\log \frac{1}{\epsilon}}^{\frac{1}{\alpha}}]$ for some large constant $C$, so that the approximation complexity of the class $\calP_\alpha(\beta)$ coincides with that of $\Pbdd{M}$ with $M \asymp \beta \pth{\log \frac{1}{\epsilon}}^{\frac{1}{\alpha}}$.
 As will be shown next, our upper bound essentially pursues this idea, while the lower bound is based on a different approach.

 We now briefly discuss the proof strategies for the main results.
-We prove the upper bound under the $\chi ^2$-divergence and the lower bound under the $\TV$ distance.
-The results for $d\in\{\TV,H,\KL,\chi^2\}$ quickly follow by the inequalities between $f$-divergences in Appendix~\ref{app:f-div}.
+We prove the upper bound under the $\chi^2$-divergence and the lower bound under the $\TV$ distance {as $d$ satisfies Assumption~\ref{as:f-div}}.
 For the upper bound, we extend the local moment matching argument in previous work \cite{Zhang08}, which constructs a discrete approximation by matching the moments for the mixing distribution conditioned on each subinterval in a partition of the effective support of the mixture.
 This approach can be further generalized to distribution families characterized by various tail conditions.
 The matching lower bound is the major contribution of this paper, where we relate the best approximation error to the \textit{low-rank approximation} of \textit{trigonometric moment matrices}, and then conduct a refined analysis based on the classical spectrum theory.
 The application of orthogonal polynomials also plays a crucial role in our analysis.